HexRaysSA/ida-hcli-actions/README.md

-# Install IDA Pro Action
+# Install IDA GitHub Action

 A GitHub Action to download and install IDA Pro using the Hex-Rays Command Line Interface (hcli). **Handles all dependencies automatically** - no need to set up Python or uv separately!

+This can be used to include a CI workflow for your plugins.
+The action works with linux, windows and macos.

 ## 📋 Prerequisites